ramsey/oauth2-example/readme.md

 # Mastering OAuth 2.0 Example Application

-This is the full source code for the example application used in the ["Dominando OAuth 2.0" (Portuguese translation) article on iMasters](http://imasters.com.br/infra/seguranca/dominando-oauth-2-0/), December 9, 2016.
+This is the full source code for the example application used in the "Mastering OAuth 2.0" talk at the [AtlantaPHP April 2017 Meeting](http://atlantaphp.org/april-2017-meeting/).

 This is a [Laravel](https://laravel.com/) application that uses [Instagram](https://www.instagram.com/) to illustrate [OAuth 2.0](http://oauth.net/2/) concepts.